0xproflupin/MetaplexDocs/AuctionHouse/Overview.md

 > * Bob places a bid of 3 SOL for the asset A. The Auction House creates a **Buy Order** for the asset A.
 > * Alice agrees to the offer, thus enabling the marketplace to "execute the sale" using the `executeSale` instruction.

-2. *"Buying" at list price*: This is the case when the bidder places a bid for an already listed asset, at the list amount itself.
-In such cases, the `executeSale` instruction is executed in the same transaction in which the bid is made (the **Buy Order** is made), and thus the bidder "buys" the asset.
+2. *"Buying" at list price*: This is the case when a user places a bid for a listed asset, at the listed amount itself.
+In such cases, the `executeSale` instruction and the bid (**Buy Order**) is done in the same instruction, and thus the bidder "buys" the asset.

 > Example:
 > * Alice lists an asset A for 5 SOL, thus the Auction House creates a **Sell Order** for the asset A.
 > * Bob places a bid of 5 SOL for the asset A, creating a **Buy Order** for the asset A.
 > * This enables the marketplace to place a bid on the asset and execute the sale in the same transaction, in practice allowing Bob to "buy" asset A.

-3. *"Selling" at bid price*: This is the case when a user interested in an unlisted asset places a bid on it.
-Once this happens, if the asset owner, now interested in selling the asset, lists the asset for the bid amount, the `executeSale` instruction is executed in the same transaction in which the listing is done (the **Sell Order** is made), and thus the lister "sells" the asset.
+3. *"Selling" at bid price*: This is the case when a user interested in an unlisted asset, places a bid on it.
+If the asset owner now lists the asset for the bid amount, the `executeSale` instruction and the listing (**Sell Order**) is done in the same instruction, and thus the lister "sells" the asset.

 > Example:
 > * Bob places a bid of 5 SOL for an unlisted asset A.